This post contains affiliate links. Read the full disclosure here.

 Edinburgh Itinerary: Day 2

-For the second day of our 2 Day Edinburgh Itinerary, we’re going to focus on Holyrood Palace and Arthur’s Seat.
+For the second day of our 2 Day Edinburgh Itinerary, we’re going to focus on Holyrood Palace, The Royal Yacht Britannia, and Arthur’s Seat.
 Both of these attractions will take up plenty of your time, but we’ve added a few more low-commitment stops too to make sure you see the most you can of the city!

 Stop 1: Palace of Holyroodhouse